cs544-wisc/f23/p6/README.md

  |-- WMO ID: string (nullable = true)
 ```

 Now use Spark and Cassandra to insert the `ID` and `NAME` metadata of every station in `stations_metadata.csv` that belongs to Wisconsin `WI` (i.e. having a `STATE` of `WI`) into `weather.stations`.
 Feel free to use `.collect()` on your Spark DataFrame and loop over the results, inserting one by one.
-Please make sure to verify your Spark DataFrame before inserting metatdata to Casssandra.
+Please make sure to verify your Spark DataFrame before inserting metatdata to Casssandra and that you write your code in the cell with the comment `TODO: Code to insert metadata into weather.stations`.

+You can verify that you performed the above task correctly by running the cell containing the comment `Metadata insert verify` and ensuring that it prints out `1313`.

 #### Q2: what is the token of the vnode that comes first after the partition for the USC00470273 sensor?

-Use `check_output` to run `nodetool ring` and print the output.
-Use
+You will answer this question by implementing the `get_tokens` function (which has the comment `TODO: Q2`) which takens in a `station_id` and returns two values:
+* `row_token` : The token associated with the given `station_id`.
+You can use the `token(????)` CQL function in order to calculate this value
-the `token(????)` CQL function to get the token for the sensor.
-Write
-some code to loop over the ring and find the correct vnode.
+* `vnode_token` : The token of the vnode that comes after the partition for the provided `station_id`.
+You can use [subprocess.run](https://docs.python.org/3/library/subprocess.html#using-the-subprocess-module) to run `nodetool ring`.
+Then write some code to parse the output, loop over the ring and find the correct vnode.

-Your output should be something like this (numbers may differ, of course):
+Verify your code by running the cell with the comment `Q2 Ans` which should output something like this (numbers may differ, of course):
 ```
-row token:   -9014250178872933741
+Row token: -9014250178872933741
-vnode token: -8978105931410738024
+Vnode token: -8978105931410738024
 ```

+**Finally, make sure you run the cell containing spark.stop() before the P2 header.**

 ## Part 2: Temperature Data

 ### Server

-Now you'll write gRPC-based server.py file that receives temperature
-data and records it to `weather.stations`.
+Now you'll write gRPC-based server.py file that receives temperature data and records it to `weather.stations`.
 You could imagine various
-sensor devices acting as clients that make gRPC calls to `server.py`
-to record data, but for simplicity we'll make the client calls from
+sensor devices acting as clients that make gRPC calls to `server.py` to record data, but for simplicity we'll make the client calls from
-`p5.ipynb`.

-Save the following as `station.proto` and build it to get `station_pb2.py` and `station_pb2_grpc`:
+`p6.ipynb`.

+In the starter code, we provide with the following proto file in `nb/station.proto`:
 ```
 syntax="proto3";